What fun things to do are near me?

 The place where you can definitely release that energy; this place is the ultimate indoor playground for your entire family.
 Urban Air Adventure Park has been voted BEST Gym In America for Kids by Shape Magazine, BEST Place To Take Energetic Kids and BEST Trampoline Park.

 Jumping World Allen is the BEST place for indoor trampolines, foam pits, basketball dunking, dodgeball, and more!

 During the Summer some of our local Bowling alleys take part in the Kids Bowl Free program, which gives some games for free to kids who register.
 The nearest to us are Pinstack and Plano Super Bowl.

 Plano Super Bowl has been open since 1985, a family entertainment facility in which guests can enjoy the Scratch Drafthouse bar, the Scratch Kitchen, an arcade, private VIP rooms, and the bowling alleys.
 Big bowling alley with room for almost 50 lanes, a cafe & a staging area for live music and they have an arcade area for more fun.
 The offer leagues and lessons to improve your game.

-Starcenter Community Ice Rink Plano Beat the heat, bring your family and friends out for public skating at your local Starcenter.
-Check out their public skating time
+Beat the heat, bring your family and friends out for public skating at your local Starcenter.
+Check out their public skating time.

 Fitness/ Gym/ Gymnastics

-Kid Strong Something exciting and new, an innovative 360-degree synergy training program designed to develop your kid’s mental, physical, and character skills.
-As per the advertise, they help parents build stronger, smarter, and more athletic kids.
+Something exciting and new, an innovative 360-degree synergy training program designed to develop your kid’s mental, physical, and character skills.
+They help parents build stronger, smarter, and more athletic kids.
 KidStrong classes are based on science and taught by professionals – Ages 14mo-8yrs.
 They offer a free trial, check them out.

 Fun and Educational Indoor Places